Lesson 1 Getting to Know Yourself

 Don’t Let Anger Be Your Boss

-Do ____ ever find yourself suddenly feeling angry?
+Do you ever find ____ suddenly feeling angry?

 Where does adolescent anger come from?

-____ may also be more sensitive to unfairness.
+You may ____ be more sensitive to unfairness.

-Furthermore, your body is flowing with ____
+Furthermore, your ____ is flowing with hormones.

-This ____ affects your mood.
+____ significantly affects your mood.

 The combination ____ these factors intensifies your strong emotions.